Shadrach Bond: Political career

 Bond's most controversial act was his attempt to veto an act passed by the General Assembly to create a non-capitalized State Bank of Illinois.
 The bank was ready to issue banknotes based on the prospect of future economic growth within Illinois.
 Bond considered this dishonorable and felt that there should be no banks chartered by the state government of Illinois until the State had enough specie (gold and silver coin) to support the value of its banknotes.
 The undercapitalized bank was chartered anyway, and promptly went bankrupt, justifying Bond's concerns.

 Retirement

 After Bond's single term as governor, he returned to his Kaskaskia farm.
 He was no longer in the center of Illinois politics, as the General Assembly had moved the state capital from Kaskaskia to Vandalia.
 President James Monroe appointed Bond chief record keeper of the Kaskaskia land office, an important job in a land-hungry frontier state.
 As a respected local leader, Bond also helped to raise the local share of funding to secure the construction of the state's first penitentiary in Alton.
 In the early 1830s Bond was elected Master of his Masonic Lodge.

+Personal life

+Bond was a Methodist-Episcopalian.
+Bond married his distant cousin, Achsah, on November 27th, 1810, at Nashville, Tennessee.
+They had seven children; Rachel, Mary Achsah, Isabella Fell, Thomas Shadrach, Benjamin Nicodemus, and two unnamed daughters.
+Bond was also popular with females.
+He was also noted for being six feet long and weighed an estimate of 200 pounds.

 Death

 Shadrach Bond died of pneumonia on his farm at Kaskaskia in 1832.
 He is interred in Evergreen Cemetery in Chester, and his grave is marked by the Governor Bond State Memorial.
-In September 2008, his obelisk – the tallest and most prominent monument in the cemetery – was toppled by Hurricane Ike.
+In September 2008, his obelisk – the tallest and most prominent monument in the cemetery – was toppled by the effects of Hurricane Ike.